Haemophilus influenzae type b (Hib) IgG antibody level

 This test measures the amount of anti-Hib IgG immunoglobulin, or antibody, in your blood.

-There are many types of Haemophilus influenza bacteria.
+There are many types of Haemophilus influenzae bacteria.
 They can live in your mouth, throat, ears, and airways and don't always cause illness.
-H. influenza type b (Hib) is one of the most serious types.
+The bacteria spread from person to person via airborne droplets or direct contact with an infected person's respiratory fluids.
+H. influenzae type b (Hib) is one of the most serious types.
 It doesn't cause the flu, although it has a similar-sounding name.
-It causes bacterial meningitis.
-Hib also causes ear and sinus infections.
-It can make chronic obstructive pulmonary disease (COPD) worse.
-It also causes some types of pneumonia.
-Adults who smoke or have underlying health conditions, such as HIV, malignancy, or pregnancy, have an increased risk of getting H. influenza disease.
+It can cause bacterial meningitis.
+This is an infection of the covering of the brain.
+Hib can also cause different types of infections, such as ear and sinus infections and some types of pneumonia.
+It can make COPD (chronic obstructive pulmonary disease) worse.
+Adults who smoke or have underlying health conditions, such as HIV, cancer, or pregnancy, have an increased risk of getting H. influenzae disease.

 In general, Hib infection is passed through coughing, sneezing, or contact with infected body fluids.

 Before 1990, Hib was the leading cause of bacterial meningitis in children younger than age 5.
 The Hib vaccine is now routinely given to children to prevent infection.

 This test can find out whether your body has responded to the Hib vaccine.
 It's usually done if your immune system isn't working the way it should.